zakwatts/practice-git/SQUASH_AND_MERGE.md

 - Create a branch called `squashing`
 - In your `squashing` branch, add a program to print `Hello, World` and save it in a file called `hello`(for example, `hello.py`)
 - Switch back to `master`, and create a new branch called `hello-git`.
-In `hello-git`, add a program to print `Hello, git` and save it in a file called `hello`(for example, `hello.py`)
+In `hello-git`, add a program to print `Hello, git` and save it in a file called `hello`(this name has to be the same as the name above)

 Notice that we have modified/created the same file with the same path in the repository.
-What do you think will happen whenn we try to merge these branches?
+What do you think will happen when we try to merge these branches?

 ## Merging